uOttawaDrone/drone-fall-2019/docs/build_log_191119.md

    ## Next Steps

-   * %Bring a set of hex screwdrivers.
+   * Bring a set of hex screwdrivers.
-   * %Bring your own solder.
+   * Bring your own solder.
    * Bring Electric Tape and Zipties